Last Updated on January 22, 2023

 Creating a Dhampir

-Mechanically, these two methods don’t work all too differently, but it will affect how you roleplay your character.
-A dhampir who has been afflicted since long before the start of the campaign is going to have a much more cohesive goal then someone who is transformed suddenly in the middle of a campaign.
+Mechanically, these two methods don’t work all too differently, but they will affect how you roleplay your character.
+A dhampir who has been afflicted since long before the start of the campaign is going to have a much more cohesive goal than someone who is transformed suddenly in the middle of a campaign.

 Talk with your DM to see which option is right for you, and to see how well dhampir or other dark lineages fit into your campaign.
 A half-vampire will probably fit more easily into a Ravenloft campaign than one set in Eberron.